MIZ-KAS/CI-CDpipeline/README.md

 #### Performance validation of the webapp can be performed via a load test using [locust](https://locust.io/).
 Replace '< yourappname >' in the provided configuration and call locust:

+Using the parameters above locust will use 20 users with a spawn rate of 5 users per second and run for 20 seconds:

 ```bash
 (.CI-CDpipeline) lawal@Azure:~/CI-CDpipeline$ locust -f locustfile.py --headless -u 20 -r 5 -t 20s
 ```